Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 2nd May 2015: COPs starts tomorrow.
 This is the tournament event over at Carbon Poker.
 The guaranteed prizes now total $2.3 million, and there are plenty of qualifier games to get you into the bigger buy-in events.
 This event ends with a bang, with 3 'Main Events' on Sunday the 17th May.
 At a different site, B***** has just introduced 'Vegas Prize Draw' tickets, just in time for the WSOP 2015.

 21st March 2015: WSOP Qualifying time is here again.
-Just an early warning for now, America's Cardroom are running satellites which give away 50 seats in the Main Event ($12,500 packages).
+Just an early warning for now, *** Deleted on request of the America's Cardroom affiliate team! ****.
 Check back soon for a detailed World Series satellites guide for both US and International readers.

 23rd Feb 2015: I have now started coverage of BetOnline Poker here at SNG Planet.
 This is part of the Chico Network, who recently pipped the Winning Network to become the 3rd largest pool of players for those in the US.
 You can find two pieces so far, with more coverage in the different articles to follow: BetOnline Detailed Review, BetOnline Sit n Goes Review